Motorslug

-"Motorslug" is a song by Wiseblood, written by Roli Mosimann and J. G. Thirlwell.
+"Motorslug" is a song by Wiseblood, written by Roli Mosimann and JG Thirlwell.
 It was released as a single in May 1985 by K.422 and was included on the CD version of the album Dirtdish.

+Reception

+John Leland at Spin said, "This is the driver who runs over your dog, and then races away into the night with a slight pang of remorse and an adrenaline rush of bloodlust.
+It's the guy who fucks your girlfriend even though he doesn't really like her – just to ruin your day.